lsaravia/MetawebsAssembly/MetawebsAssembly.md

 <!---Topological roles -->

-Species can participate in different ways with respect to modularity: depending on how many feed links they have within their own module and/or between the modules [12]. [@Kortsch2015]
+There are important species in ecological networks that have disproportionately large effects on the whole ecosystem, like keystone species [@Paine1969], ecosystem engineers [@Jones1994] and network hubs [].
+Species can participate in different ways with respect to modularity: depending on how many feed links they have within their own module and/or between the modules [@Guimera2005; @Kortsch2015].
+Theoretical and empirical results suggest that network hubs, or super-generalists, connect modules and communities due to their wide niche breadth, environ- mental tolerance, apex position in local communities and high motility [19–21].
+If species affected by pertubations pos- sess key functional roles in the food web, then the potential higher order, indirect effects of those pertubations on the entire food web structure can be dramatic.

 <!---Motifs -->